 Otorhinolaryngology is the study of the Ears, Nose and Throat (ENT).
 We cover both adults and children with ear problems (hearing, ear infection, balance, vertigo), nose problems (sinusitis, nose allergy, smell problem, blocked nose), mouth problems (oral pain, bad breathe, snoring, sleep apnea, tonsillitis, sore throat), and throat problems (swallowing difficulty, voice issues, lumps in the neck); as well as head and neck cancers.

-How are ENT specialists trained?
+How are ENT specialists trained in Hong Kong?

-ENT Specialists are specialist doctors.
+ENT Specialists are specialist doctors in Hong Kong.
 We have to study Medicine at University to become a doctor first.
 Then, we must take up internship training at a hospital.
 After that, there are 2-3 years of general surgical stream training at the hospital.
 Then there is usually 4-5 years of ENT Specialist training at hospitals to learn about ENT consultations and surgery.
 There is a fellowship exam at the end of the Specialist training to make sure you have adequate ENT knowledge, clinical and surgical skills to be a safe and good ENT specialist.

-When should I consult an ENT specialist?
+When should I consult an ENT doctor in Hong Kong?

 Typically when you have ear, nose or throat problems that a general practitioner cannot help with.
 It can also be a pressing issue that has been lingering on for a few weeks, or a head and neck problem that may require professional consultation and/or surgery.